dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 })
 ```

-A resolver example using a `graphql` call and manually overriding the authHeader provided by the client:
+The following resolver example uses a `graphql` call and manually overrides the `authHeader` provided by the client:

 ```javascript
 async function secretGraphQL({ parents, graphql }) {